Notices

 - Level of state support.

-- Efforts to mitigate the financial effect on students; and
+- Efforts to mitigate the financial effect on students.

-The THEC binding tuition and mandatory fee increase for fiscal year 2024-25 is zero to five and a half percent as enacted at the May 16, 2024, THEC meeting.
+The THEC binding tuition and mandatory fee increase for fiscal year 2025-26 is 0-6.5% as enacted at the Spring THEC meeting.

 The University has taken numerous steps over the past several years to contain costs and to keep tuition as low as possible.
-This resulted in the UofM having the lowest average tuition increase in the State of Tennessee of 1.3% over the past 8 years, including a 0% tuition and fee increases in 3 of the past 8 years.
-The average annual financial aid award at UofM for undergraduate students is $10,505, with 84% of the students receiving some level of financial assistance.
+As a result, the UofM has one of the lowest average tuition increase in Tennessee of 1.8% over the past six years, including a 0% tuition and fee increases in two of the past six years.
+The average financial aid offered at the UofM to undergraduate, degree seeking students is $11,136 with 86.4% of students receiving some form of financial assistance in the 2024-2025 academic year.